If you don’t see your question answered among these, please email us at:

 - Q: If I play Prepare to Die, and someone has the Magic Sword, does it go back into their hand, or into mine?

 - Q: How does Mix It All Up work if my Keepers are “invisible” due to the Invisibility Spell or Magic Ring?

 - Q: In Fantasy Fluxx, if Evil is attached to a Keeper which is Invisible, what happens when Mix It All Up is played?

-- Q: 1.
-Can you put a Spell back in your hand any time it would normally go on the discard pile, or only if you’ve used it for one of its powers?
+- Q: Does a Spellcaster allow to you put a Spell back in your hand any time it would normally go on the discard pile, or only if you’ve used it for one of its powers?

 - Q: When a player is allowed multiple plays on their turn, are there any guidelines for timing between plays?

 - Q: Does Double Agenda include the playing of a second Goal as part of it’s effect?

 - Q: How do I handle Creepers which are dealt to me at the beginning of the game?